Lisa-Casey/Assessment-1/README.md

 # About me:

 Hi everyone, my name is Lisa Casey, I am from Far North QLD where I was born and have lived for 90% of my life.
-I was previously studying Bachelor of Accounting, but when I my career moved into the Mortgage Broking industry and I started working alongside Financial Planners my path changed direction and I am now on my journey to completing my Financial Planning Degree.
-Hmmm, an interesting fact I guess is that I haven't always been an office worker, I used to work as a Nipper which is a position in underground mining.
+I was previously studying Bachelor of Accounting, but when my career moved into the Mortgage Broking industry and I started working alongside Financial Planner's my path changed direction and I am now on my journey to completing my Financial Planning Degree.
+Hmmm, an interesting fact I guess is that I haven't always been an office worker, I used to work as a Nipper which is a position in underground mining in a mine at central queensland.

 # What is my interest in IT: